Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 Well, the naming could be better, but you should get the basic idea.
 I'm modifying the incoming single path by wrapping it into the new format and sending it over to the new end-point handler.
 And that's it.
 There are a few more modifications, to check them out take a look at this PR: [Rolling Update Bulk Image Path PR](https://github.com/Skarlso/kube-cluster-sample/pull/1).

-Now, we can call this new endpoint two ways:
+Now, we can call the receiver in two ways:

 ~~~bash
 # Single Path: